njonsson/structured_io/README.md

 from its reader functions.
 This simplifies your application logic with respect to fragmentary input.

+There are two main features of this library:

+1. **It provides a stateful process with a writer function for writing binary data.** (No big deal since *IO* gives you that.)
+2. **It provides a variety of reader functions for conditional reading according to a specified data structure.** Virtually any wire format can be specified, including binary encodings, nested and flat markup, and delimited data.
+If a complete data element has not (yet) been written to the process, nothing is read.

 **See what’s changed lately by reading
 [the project history][GitHub-project-history].**